Windows 11 24H2 Wi-Fi Keeps Disconnecting: Fixes That Work in 2026

 Advanced Diagnostics and Logs

 Use Event Viewer > Windows Logs > System and filter for WLAN, Network, and DHCP events.
-Repeated authentication errors can point to WPA mode issues or driver problems.
+Repeated authentication or DHCP errors can point to security mode issues, DHCP failure, or driver problems.

 Run PowerShell: